publication date: Oct. 12, 2018

 “Too many children have their lives cut short by cancer, and survival rates in poor countries are scandalously lower than those in wealthy countries,” Tedros Adhanom Ghebreyesus, director-general of WHO, said in a statement.
 “We hope our partnership with St. Jude will be a step towards redressing that injustice.”

-Continue reading St. Jude and the World Health Organization collaborate in first-ever global alliance to boost cancer cure rates in children
+The St. Jude-WHO childhood cancer initiative will preliminarily focus on common malignancies that have high cure rates: acute lymphoblastic leukemia, Burkitt’s … Continue reading St. Jude and the World Health Organization collaborate in first-ever global alliance to boost cancer cure rates in children

 To access this members-only content, please log in.